kata-123/gilded-rose/README.md

 ### The code
 - Item and GildedRose class are used by others therefore have to be backward-compatible after the change
-- TextTestFixture contains a simple list of items and the logic used by the last developer to show the results, is open to change
+- TextTestFixture contains a simple list of items as example and the logic used by the last developer to show the results, is open to change

 ### The Task
 - Review and refactor the current code